jacobphillips99/mallet/README.md

 Throughout this repo and `AutoEval`, we use the [sentinel value of `-1`](https://github.com/jacobphillips99/mse-check/blob/004001deed65049cefe09b7c62ee61f129c00072/utils/server.py#L22) to indicate that a server is deployed on a cloud-based service that obscures the underlying port and removes it from the URL.

 #### VLM Modal Server
-The VLM Modal server wraps the `VLMPolicyServer` in a Modal app, which gets deployed as a Modal ASGI app.
+The VLM Modal server wraps the `VLMPolicyServer` in a Modal app, which gets deployed as a Modal ASGI (Asynchronous Server Gateway Interface) app.
 The Modal app is defined in [`modal_servers/vlm/vlm_modal_server.py`](https://github.com/jacobphillips99/mallet/blob/main/modal_servers/vlm/vlm_modal_server.py).
 At deployment-time, the Modal app is configured with the `model` parameter, which tells the `VLMPolicyServer` which remote model provider to use for API calls.

 ```bash
 MODEL="gpt-4o-mini" modal deploy modal_servers/vlm/vlm_modal_server.py